Guardianship – Minor

 The Circuit Clerk’s office is open Monday through Friday, from 8:00 a.m. until 4:30 p.m.

-When and where do I go to court to obtain a guardianship in Mchenry County?
+When and where do I go to court to obtain a guardianship in McHenry County?

 Guardianship cases are heard at 9:30 a.m., Monday through Friday.
 You must have your filing fees paid and the Petition for Guardianship filed at least 2 business days before your court date.